-As it turned out, Nengroo did manage to be a part of the funeral procession but only returned to his village, Aveen Gund of Pulwama – 40 kilometers from Jammu and Kashmir’s summer capital Srinagar, on the shoulders of locals – blood stained and dead.
+As it turned out, Nengroo managed to be a part of the funeral procession, only to return to his village, Aveen Gund of Pulwama – 40 kilometers from Jammu and Kashmir’s summer capital Srinagar, on the shoulders of locals – blood stained and dead.

 After three bullets had pierced into his abdomen, Nengroo succumbed to his injuries at the Shopian hospital gate.
 When doctors declared him brought dead, locals who were accompanying him informed their families and friends to convey news of his “martyrdom” to his family.

 His family had just moved to their newly built house in Aveen Gund village on the same morning.
 On that unfortunate day for the family, his cousin Burhan had asked him to stay at home and help the family in moving stuff from their old house, which is just a few meters away from the new house.